mike-sierra/deotp/prog/strings_py.md

 ## Method Chaining (cont'd)

-You can also call string methods directly on literal string values.
-This may clarify how the method chain works:
+You can call string methods not only on vatiables that contain strings, but directly on literal string values.
+This shows how the method chain works:

     >>> 'louie tomlinson'.title()
     'Louie Tomlinson'